 I have mentioned about these before on my “How to Get Motivated to Study or Work | Bonus Free Helpful Apps & Sites” post.

-When exams were coming up, I would study in the last week when the exams came.
+When exams were coming up, I would study in the last week when the date came.

 Don’t even ask me about my results!
 It was horrible to say at least.

-One bonus for me is that they are so damn customisable, pretty, cute and simple which I love!
+One bonus for me is that they are so damn customisable, pretty, popping and simple!
+Any choices of anyone.

 If once a week doesn’t suit your match, try 3 times a month.

-If you leave pretty much everything clamped up, it could become a simple messy disaster.
+If you leave pretty much everything clamped up, it could become a big messy disaster.

 No harm to use your free time doing house chores or throwing away old paper pins.

-A bonus to cleaning up is finding items that you were trying to look for in the past 5 weeks.
-Plus it will leave you in a simply good mood.
+And, when you clean up you’ll find items that you were trying to look for in the past 5 weeks.

 It’s a first start to curing procrastination.